canjs/canjs/component/template.md

       <my-greeting><h1>Hello There</h1></my-greeting>
     </header>

-However, if there was existing content within the source html like:
+However, if there was existing content within the source html, like:

     <header>
       <my-greeting>DO REMOVE ME!!!</my-greeting>
     </header>

-That content is removed and replaced by the component's template:
+that content is removed, and replaced by the component's template:

     <header>
       <my-greeting><h1>Hello There</h1></my-greeting>